 * Starting Semester 1 2010, Honours cut-off will be calculated based on Honours WAM, NOT Law WAM

 **Students completing in Summer semester will be compared against the preceding semester 2 honours cut-off.

 Students should use past cut-offs as a guide only as WAM cut-offs are likely to vary from cohort to cohort depending on the overall performance of a particular graduating cohort.

 Still have questions?
 More information on UNSW Law Honours can be found from the latest Information Sheet here.

-Only students in their final semester of study who wish to be considered for the award of Honours should apply to Law Student Services by completing the Honours nomination form available here.
+Only students in their final semester of study who wish to be considered for the award of Honours should apply to Law Student Services by completing the Honours nomination form available (closed for semester 1 2015).